afragen/drmc-medical-staff-governance/README.md

 Combined with other plugins, listed below, and a theme containing 2 additional page templates; the website is capable of providing web-based voting for all Medical Staff and Departmental functions.

-Added `can_vote` capability to specific roles and added shortcode for Members plugin to hide/show poll created via WP_Polls plugin.
+Added `can_vote` capability to specific roles and added shortcode to hide/show poll created via WP_Polls plugin.

-## Requirements

- * Requires at least: 3.5
- * Tested up to: 3.8.1

 ## Installation